Casino New Brunswick

 Casino New Brunswick is located in the Magnetic Hill Area of Moncton, New Brunswick, Canada.

 Casino Complex

 On May 8, 2008, Sonco Gaming New Brunswick Limited Partnership was selected as the successful proponent for the New Brunswick Destination Casino Project.
 The agreement with the New Brunswick Lotteries and Gaming Corporation (NBLGC) was signed on July 15, 2008, and construction of the complex was underway in October 2008 by Atlantic Canada's Marco Group at a cost of around $90-million.
 The complex contains a casino, hotel, entertainment center, and dining establishments.
 The casino opened in 2010.

 In May 2015, Sonco Gaming agreed to sell the casino to Great Canadian Gaming for $95 million.

+Incidents

+On March 4, 2023, a 56-year-old casino manager was assaulted while working and later died in the hospital as a result of his injuries on March 28.
+The perpetrator, a 50-year-old man, was later charged with manslaughter.
+The victim's family subsequently sued the perpetrator as well as the parent company of the casino.